kedacore/keda-docs/content/scalers/postgresql.md

 You can authenticate by using a password or store the password within the connStr.

+**Connection String Authentication:**

+- `connection` - Connection string for postgreSQL database

 **Password Authentication:**

-- `password` - Postgresql password to authenticate with
+- `password` - Password for configured user to login to postgreSQL database variables.

 ### Example